A stranger visits a store to sell a trinket but can't reach an agreement with the owner.

 It was not often for a customer to come to James’ store looking to sell some trinket, but he was willing to buy just about anything.
-It was hard enough to get his usual stock delivered, he wasn’t about to turn away a gambler down on his luck or a stranded traveller looking to make some coin, as long as he could get something to peddle to others for a profit.
-If someone was desperate or inexperienced enough, he could buy things for dirt cheap.
+It was hard enough to get his usual stock delivered, He wasn’t about to turn away a gambler down on his luck or a stranded traveller looking to make some coin as long as he could get something to peddle to others for a profit.
+He could buy things for dirt cheap if someone was desperate or inexperienced enough.
 Although, working in such a hostile environment, an inexperienced traveller rarely made it to his doors.
 That’s what made this particular encounter initially interesting to James.

 On a quiet Wednesday evening, a funnily dressed man entered his shop, dragging some loose snow inside with him.
 His clothes were terribly unfit for the cold weather, yet they seemed to be in mint condition.
 They were obviously woven by a master weaver, yet they were thin and misshapen.
-The colors of his garments were vibrant, and across his chest was some sort of inscription, woven into the fabric itself.
+The colors of his garments were vibrant and across his chest was some sort of inscription woven into the fabric.
 Most surprisingly, his clothes were not patched, ripped, or even dirty in the slightest.
 The man must have had spent half a day climbing up here, completely unprepared with insufficient protection and no supplies, yet he looked like a lord fresh out of his chamber.

 Joseph seemed confident.
 He was smiling as he fiddled with his odd spool.
 He demonstrated the effect a few more times.
 James carefully watched Joseph launch and retract the spool.
 Confident in his product, Joseph extended the spool towards James, and James reached out and took it.
-He held it in his hand, and thoroughly examined it.
-It seemed like any other spool, the wire around it was too thick for sewing, but surely it could be replaced.
-Joseph mimicked throwing the spool, and gestured towards James to coax him into trying it as well.
-James flicked his wrist forward, and watched as the spool unravelled, and then returned to his palm as it was before.
+He held it in his hand and thoroughly examined it.
+It seemed like any other spool, the wire around it was too thick for sewing, but it could surely be replaced.
+Joseph mimicked throwing the spool and gestured towards James to coax him into trying it as well.
+James flicked his wrist forward and watched as the spool unravelled and returned to his palm.
 He had no doubts, this was an enchanted spool.
 It wasn’t mere mortal trickery.
 This strange man had to be some sort of divine being, here to bestow him a gift.
 What other sort of man could travel halfway up a mountain without getting so much as a stain on his clothes, and conjure up this trickery.
 Surely, God was testing his honesty.
 He’d normally try to lower the price as much as possible when dealing with such an offer but when God knocks on your door and sells you an enchanted spool, it’s no time to haggle.

 So, Joseph walked out into the cold, his odd spool still in his pocket.
 James looked towards the forlorn door.
 He cursed himself for ruining his only chance to impress the heavens with his generosity.
 God had sent him the perfect gift, and James had failed him.
 Defeated, James dropped the coin in his hand.
 He held his head in his hands and sat in front of the fire.
 He waited for Joseph to return for months afterwards, but he never did.
 He asked every customer that came through about Joseph, but nobody had seen nor heard of an oddly dressed man with an enchanted spool.